apache/nuttx/configs/stm32f4discovery/README.txt

   CS        Pin configured as output
   RSET      Pin configured as output

-The following summarize the bit banging oprations:
+The following summarize the bit banging operations:

   /* Rese the LCD */
   void Reset(void)